densitydesign/teaching-dd16/content/syllabus/body.md

 ### Communication effectiveness
 Ability to create a cohesive artifact that highlights general patterns while maintaining complexity and subtleties, that display synergy in the whole artifact and process.

-### Coherence of the webpage
-The web page is designed and developed according to the blueprint, it’s able to provide an overview on the work.

 ## Evaluation on phase 2
 ### Data visualization